1bpm/csound-xtract/README.md

 ## Installation
-Create a build directory at the top of the source tree, excute *cmake ..*, *make* and optionally *make install* as root.
+Create a build directory at the top of the source tree, execute *cmake ..*, *make* and optionally *make install* as root.
 If the latter is not used/possible then the resulting libcsxtract library can be used with the *--opcode-lib* flag in Csound.
 eg:

 	mkdir build && cd build